jeffclemmer/changepack-v1/README.md

 This software is *BETA* software.
 It still needs more tests written, performance tuning, and some security testing.

-What Does The Library Do?
+What Does The Changepack.js Do?
 -------------------------

 In a nutshell, it basically gives you a diff of two JSON objects and then packs that diff into a packed binary format.
 It allows you to track changes over time to an object or calculate differences between two objects.